mikependon/RepoDB/RepoDb.Docs/atomic-batch-bulk.md

 This operation refers to a single minute execution to accomplish the job.
 In most cases, if your dataset is small, then an atomic execution is much faster and optimal.

-To be specific, if you have created a list of Person and wish to save it into the database.
+To be specific, if you have created a list of Person and wish to save it in your database.

 ```csharp
 var people = CreatePeople(30);
 ```

-Then you are iterating it like below, embedded with transaction.
+Then you have to iterate it like below, embedded with a Transaction object.

 ```csharp
 using (var connection = new SqlConnection("Server=.;Database=TestDB;Integrated Security=SSPI;"))